mantasmacionis/DataScienceY4/README.md

 <img src=https://github.com/mantasmacionis/DataScienceY4/blob/main/AdvancedPortfolioDraft/nullorvoidcheck.png alt="df.isna()" width="800" height="300"/>
 Below is the df.dropduplicates() command being used to drop any duplicate rows(Dataset remains the same as there are no duplicates)
 <img src=https://github.com/mantasmacionis/DataScienceY4/blob/main/AdvancedPortfolioDraft/dropduplicates.png alt="df.dropduplicates()" width="800" height="300"/>
+After doing this basic preprocessing, the dataset needed to be balanced, the main factor in this dataset is whether or not a loan was defaulted on
+(0 is non defaulted 1 is defaulted) The initial imbalance is represented in this bar chart diagram

 - **Data Visualizations**
 - **Exploratory Data Analysis**